The Oral Health Improvement through Outreach (OHIO) Project

 Outreach that changes lives

-Through the OHIO Project, fourth-year dental students spend 50 days providing care in community clinics throughout Ohio under the direct supervision of associated faculty.
-These dentists are often alumni of Ohio State’s College of Dentistry.
-The program benefits both the individuals who need care and the dental students who gain patient-care experience in a variety of settings, such as hospital programs, health department clinics, private practice models, and a mobile dental unit.
-Students work with seasoned dental assistants, through a busy patient schedule, and have the ability to observe practice management in a diverse collection of oral health delivery environments.
-Students walk away with more experience, a greater understanding of career choices, and an enhanced social awareness.
+Through the OHIO Project, fourth-year dental students spend 43 days providing care in community-based clinics throughout Ohio under the direct supervision of associated faculty.
+These dentists are often alumni of The Ohio State College of Dentistry.
+The program benefits both the individuals who need care and the dental students who gain patient-care experience in various settings.
+Students have an opportunity to experience hospital programs, health department clinics, private practice models, and a mobile dental unit.
+Students work with seasoned dental assistants through a busy patient schedule and have the ability to observe practice management in a diverse collection of oral health delivery environments.
+Students graduate with more practice experience, a greater understanding of career choices, and enhanced social awareness gained through firsthand experience.